SilkRose/Pony/stories/metal-magic/metal-magic.md

 "The next three bins are also all one metal type: brass."

 She brought out the first example.
 It was a thick tube with a round part in the middle.
-"This is is a plumbing shutoff valve.
+"This is a plumbing shutoff valve.
 There's usually a handle on the side here, and when you turn the handle, it stops the flow of water or whatever liquid is inside.
 This part is made of red brass."

 She continued, "Brass is an alloy metal, meaning it's two different metals combined.
 In this case, brass is made from copper and zinc.
 Red brass is eighty-five percent copper and fifteen percent zinc."

 They all looked at the valve.
-It wasn't actually red, but more of a slightly orangey gold color.
+It wasn't actually red, but more of a slightly orangey-gold color.

 "Red brass is typically found in plumbing, sprinklers, and industrial machinery."

 She placed that piece back and got one from the second brass bin.
-This one was a key, and had a dull yellow color.
+This one was a key [I'M PURGING SOME OF YOUR COMMAS BECAUSE THEY DIVIDE SHARED-SUBJECT COMPOUND PREDICATES.
+YOU CAN RETURN THEM IF YOU WANT TO DO SO STYLISTICALLY, BUT IT HAS TO BE A DELIBERATE ACTION] and had a dull yellow color.

-"Yellow brass is around thirty-five to forty percent copper.
+"Yellow brass is around thirty-five to forty percent zinc [I HAVE LOOKED UP THE CHEMICAL COMPOSITION; IT'S STILL MAJORITY COPPER, AND YOUR PERCENTAGES MATCH THE ZINC CONTENT].
 It's also found in plumbing fixtures, like valves and faucets, but it's also used in musical instruments.
 And keys, like this one."

-Everypony looked at the key as she levitated out a piece of brass instrument.
+Everypony looked at the key as she levitated out a piece of a brass instrument.

-"Fun fact, the brass section of an orchestra or band is called that because most of their instruments are made from brass."
+"Fun fact: the brass section of an orchestra or band is called that because most of their instruments are made from brass."

 After they got a good look at both pieces, she put them back and got something from the third bin.
 It was a shutoff valve much like the first one, but with the non-brass handle still attached.